Pachliopta kotzebuea

 Pachliopta kotzebuea, the pink rose, is a butterfly of the family Papilionidae (the swallowtails).
 It is found in the Philippines.

 Food plants include birthwort (Aristolochia) species.

 Etymology

 The species was named for Otto von Kotzebue, commander of the Russian expeditionary ship Rurik.
-Johann Friedrich von Eschscholtz served as physician and naturalist aboard the Rurik on a circumnavigational voyage from 1815–1818.
+Johann Friedrich von Eschscholtz served as physician and naturalist aboard the Rurik on a circumnavigational voyage from 1815 to 1818.